Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/parameters.rst

 where no expression background is detected.
 A lower value results in a higher sensitivity.
 Set this value to 1 to disable the consideration of the local expression level.

-**step factor reduction** When comparing di erent strains/conditions and the step factor threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
+**step factor reduction** When comparing different strains/conditions and the step factor threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
 A higher value results in a higher sensitivity.
 Note that this value must be smaller than the step factor threshold.